 The Romanian government was not so naïve as to think it could stay within the Western orbit but such broadcasts reflected policies that were designed to mitigate the worst effects of Soviet occupation.
 They were to be in vain.

 One illustration of how the communists triumphed is found in the BBCM’s recording of the trials of war criminals in Romania.
-Like in the rest of what would soon become the region east of the “iron curtain”, war crimes trials in Romania served a dual purpose: convicting fascist criminals and reorganising society, eliminating “kulaks”, large landowners, and entrepreneurs – in short, the middle class and bourgeoisie.
+As in the rest of what would soon become the region east of the “iron curtain”, war crimes trials in Romania served a dual purpose: convicting those alleged to be fascist criminals and reorganising society, eliminating “kulaks”, large landowners, and entrepreneurs – in short, the middle class and bourgeoisie.
 Even though the People’s Tribunals followed the indictments set out in the Nuremberg International Charter (8 August 1945), the social context, legal framework of the court, and the vocabulary of the prosecution made it clear that the crimes were to be understood in terms of a Marxist-Leninist interpretation of class struggle.

 For example, with respect to the trial of those in charge at the aforementioned massacre in Bogdanovka, the guilt of the accused was presupposed through the use of evocative (and typically communist) terms such as “hangman” and “assassins” and through painting a picture of a united public, shocked and dismayed at the actions of the criminals amongst them: